-- > Purchase new computers and accessories as needed for the PR team and support staff. - ➤ Purchase digital cameras one for the district office and one for SCC to allow for production quality imagery. - ➤ Purchase a digital video camera for social media applications.
+- > Purchase new computers and accessories as needed for the PR team and support staff. - > Purchase digital cameras one for the district office and one for SCC to allow for production quality imagery. - > Purchase a digital video camera for web and social media implementation and networks. - Purchase new upgraded computers for one graphic designer, the electronic media specialist, and both desktop publishers to accommodate software upgrades. - Encourage ITS Vice Chancellor to include PAGR in discussions about upgrades and changes to the district web site and Intranet.
+Decisions should be rendered based on functionality and purpose, as well as price.